dnanexus/dxWDL/doc/Internals.md

 }
 ```

-Add can be called directly without additional fragments.
+Task `add` can be called directly, no fragment is required.

 Fragment *mul*
 ```wdl